Julia-XAI/ExplainableAI.jl/README.md

 Explainable AI in Julia using [Flux.jl](https://fluxml.ai).

-This package implements interpretability methods and visualizations for neural networks, similar to [Captum](https://github.com/pytorch/captum) for PyTorch and [iNNvestigate](https://github.com/albermax/innvestigate) for Keras models.
+This package implements interpretability methods and visualizations for neural networks, similar to [Captum][captum-repo] and [Zennit][zennit-repo] for PyTorch and [iNNvestigate][innvestigate-repo] for Keras models.

 ## Installation
 To install this package and its dependencies, open the Julia REPL and run